Wayne Sperling's child abuse bust: Swarms of flies, piles of feces

 The apartment in question.

 The next morning, an officer and a Denver Human Services case worker headed to the family's residence, on 18th Street in Denver, to check on the welfare of the other three children Bailey mentioned.
 Upon entering the apartment, the officer encountered an "unbearable" smell he associated with numerous cats running around the apartment, not to mention feces scattered on the floor.
-Moreover, flies were said to have covered every surface in a bedroom at the back of the apartment were the children slept.
+Moreover, flies were said to have covered every surface in a bedroom at the back of the apartment where the children slept.

 As for the kids themselves, none of them spoke, instead making "infant-like noises" in order to communicate with each other.
 They also appeared to be so malnourished that the cop on the scene couldn't distinguish between them in terms of age despite a range from three to six years.